JamesIves/hlds-docker/README.md

 ## Server Configuration 🔧

 If you wish to define server configurations, such as addons, plugins, map rotations, etc, you can add them to the `config` directory.
-These will be copied into the container on build.
+These will be copied into the container on build and placed within the folder for the specified game.
+For example if you set the game as cstrike, the contents of config will be placed within the cstrike directory on the server.